- Follow-up services for former international students by JASSO

 - Closure of accounts

-- Cancelling Kyoto University Co-op membership (Co-op member only)
+- Cancelling Kyoto University Co-op membership (Co-op members only)

 - Procedures at the City/Ward Office